NY court: Public allowed to see police body camera footage

-An Appellate Division panel said Tuesday that the footage doesn’t constitute a personnel record and therefore isn’t covered by a law keeping such records secret.
+An Appellate Division panel said Tuesday that the footage doesn’t constitute a personnel record and therefore isn’t covered by a state law that keeps such records secret.

-New York City Police Commissioner James O’Neill called the ruling important for transparency.
+New York Police Department Police Commissioner James O’Neill called the ruling important for transparency.

-The Associated Press and other media outlets had filed briefs arguing the footage is vital to police accountability.
+The Associated Press and other media outlets had filed briefs arguing the footage is vital to transparency and police accountability.

 The NYPD released its first body camera footage of a fatal shooting in September 2017.
 The appeals court halted the release of footage in July while it considered the matter.